thomasgladwin/TegMem/README.md

 SetupDB.php lets you create a brain. index.php lets you access existing brains.

-In SetupDB.php and header.php, adjust the XXX's for your system/preferences.
+In header0.php, adjust the XXX's for your system/preferences.